-In our previous article we told about the signals and stimuli that influence human’s behavior and can be used in marketing to catch users’ attention.
+In our previous article we discussed about the signals and stimuli that influence human behavior and that can be used in marketing to catch users’ attention.
 Let’s continue this list.

 - Moving objects.
-Only the feeling of move matters here.
+Only the feeling of movement matters here.
 There are 5 types of movement:

 - Start of movement.
-Pulsating, bouncing or moving buttons attract attention, but they also irritate a lot.
-Do not get attached to them.
+Pulsating, bouncing or moving buttons attract attention, but they can also irritate a lot.
+Do not get carried away with them.

-- Impending objects.
-The impending objects require immediate decisions from us.
+- Approaching objects.
+Impending objects require immediate decisions from us.
 As we need to decide if it’s dangerous and react accordingly.
-An impending car in your ad will attract users’ attention for sure, but the reaction can be contradictory.
-It can arouse a wish to hide away from the approaching vehicle.
+An approaching car in your ad will attract users’ attention for sure, but the reaction can be undesirable.
+It can create a response to hide from the approaching vehicle.

 - Animation.
-If you include animation in your ad or banner you will get users’ focus you need.
+If you include animation in your ad or banner you will get the users’ attention as well.
 People can’t ignore such movement.
-Besides, don’t forget about human’s curiosity.
+Besides, don’t forget about people’s curiosity.

 - Dynamics.
 For our brain it’s not necessary to see the movement itself.
 It’s enough to perceive the dynamics.
 Use this trick in your ads.

 - Biological movement.
-We differ biological movement from mechanical motions.
-The biological movement is a natural change in the body position and it is more attractive for our eyes.
+We differentiate biological movement from mechanical motions.
+Biological movement is a natural change in body position and it is more attractive for our eyes.